paulsbond/create-mr-set/README.md

 ## 7. Molecular replacement

-Script `do_mr` needs to be run once for each model.
+Script `mr` needs to be run once for each model.
 It runs the following steps:

 1. gesamt to superpose hit chain over query chain and write out an alignment.